closedcircuit0/HumanEngineering/04_Frameworks/008_The_Engineering_of_Ethics.md

 We have no need to strive to become good people.
 We need only to be **honest engineers** who never deceive themselves—recording the balance sheet of our lives with unflinching accuracy, day after day.

-That alone is the highest dignity attainable by a human, and the only way to never lose oneself in chaos.
+That alone is the highest dignity attainable by an intelligence, and the only way to never lose oneself in chaos.

 ---